 Needless to say, our search process began with a comprehensive analysis on Thomson, Orbit and other databases including Google Patents.
 We made multiple relevant key strings like light projection, beam launching, etc., and fed them into Thomson/Orbit.

 The next avenue that we explored was of non-patent literature.
 We again performed a comprehensive analysis, but like in the previous case, it bore no fruit.
 We were back to square once again, and with less time left in our hands.

 We decided to identify other application areas of the light projection, which were not thought of by the inventor.
-This again is a process which we follow here at GreyB.
+This again is a process that we follow here at GreyB.
 We identify all the application areas where the invention could probably be used and try to figure if there is any prior art that exists in other areas.
-However, as I mentioned, other than working of the invention, nothing was shared with us.
+However, as I mentioned, other than working on the invention, nothing was shared with us.